-No doubt about it, there are definitely two different camps on how to put your silverware into the dishwasher.
-According to Leslie Reichert, The Cleaning Coach, “My mother insisted that the silverware was put in handles down so that when the utensils were rinsed and dried, the drops would roll down to the handles, and not leave spots on the food surfaces of the silverware,” she says.
+One position is the one that Leslie Reichert, The Cleaning Coach, grew up with.
+“My mother insisted that the silverware was put in handles down so that when the utensils were rinsed and dried, the drops would roll down to the handles, and not leave spots on the food surfaces of the silverware,” she says.
 As for sharp knives?
 She put those facing downward, Reichert says.
 The opposing argument is to load silverware with handles facing up so you can put them away without getting germs from your hands on the eating surfaces of the silverware.